GM1957/serverless-aws-nodejs-initial-setup/Readme.md

 - **Status codes**
 - **Code formatter**
 - **Webpack configs**
-- **development and production stages**
+- **Development and production stages**
 ---

 # How do you use it?

-All you need to do this, fork this repo and follow the steps mentioned below.
+To use this, follow the steps mentioned below.
+Or, you can fork it and extend it for your personal use case

 # Requirements